Chapter 1 : Hey, that's me and I want you only

 "Oh", he said, choosing to ignore her slightly flustered state.
 "I'm just not sure what is going on with question 11.
 It's not in my notes and I can't seem to find it anywhere in the text."

 She rolled her eyes and chuckled slightly at him.
-"That's because you and Al wouldn't stop playing tic-tac-toe during class the day we covered this portion."
+"That's because you and Patrick Allen wouldn't stop playing tic-tac-toe during class the day we covered this portion."
 She shot a bemused smile at his disgruntled yet slightly amused face.

-"Well you would too if you sat next to your cousin in Arithmancy.
-He has the attention span of a goldfish and is very convincing.
+"Well you would've done the same if you sat next to him in Arithmancy.
+That Ravenclaw may be smart but he has the attention span of a goldfish and is very convincing.
 Not to mention slightly manipulative when he wants to be."

 Rose laughed at his look of annoyance but still felt slightly bad for him.